 Construction, Operation and Maintenance, and Decommissioning

+This alternative has an identified sites SDI-10359 , Tule BC-35, Tule BC-54, Tule located near the Alternate III transmission line.
 This alternative has a habitation site identified located along the transmission line south of I-8.
+Site Tule EP-08, and Tule EP-02 have the potential to be impacted due to the transmission line construction.
 This area is located adjacent to Old Highway 80 and could be avoided by adjusting the placement of the transmission line poles.
 The remaining archaeological resources are consistent with the proposed project and are anticipated to be avoided.
 If the project footprint is unable to avoid this resource, the mitigation identified for the proposed project will reduce this impact to less than significant.

 Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature